IdaCy/wtp/README.txt

 This is how they are used to import data:

 #### Using the `importdata` Command:
-python manage.py importdata --path "static/excels"
+python manage.py importdata /path/to/excel_files/

 #### Using the `importusers` Command:
-python manage.py importusers --path "static/excels"
+python manage.py importusers /path/to/excel_files/

 ### Changing Data Models
 Whenever a model is changed, run: